BIGSPY Privacy and Cookies Policy

 3. How We Share the Service Information and Site Information

-- With any subsidiaries which are partly or fully owned by BigSpy, or corporate affiliates.
+With any subsidiaries which are partly or fully owned by corporate affiliates.

-- Where we believe sharing the information may prevent physical, financial or other harm, injury or loss; or we believe is necessary for protecting BigSpy's interests; or is in connection with an investigation of suspected or actual unlawful activity.
+Where we believe sharing the information may prevent physical, financial or other harm, injury or loss; or we believe is necessary for protecting our interests; or is in connection with an investigation of suspected or actual unlawful activity.

 4. “Cookies,” “Pixel Tags,” and “SDKs,” and How We Use Them